Germany squad hit by mild flu symptoms

 German coach Joachim Loew said a third of his squad had complained about sore throats and high temperatures.

-Loew said the problems were likely the result of travelling long distances and adjusting to the different temperatures and climates in Brazil.
+Loew said the problems were likely the result of traveling long distances and adjusting to the different temperatures and climates in Brazil.

 The Germans have played four matches so far, one in tropical heat, one in a heavy downpour and another in chilly conditions.